-Verticillium wilt, caused by Verticillium longisporum, is a soil-borne fungal disease, which primarily attacks canola and also other members of the family Brassicaceae.
+Verticillium Stripe, caused by Verticillium longisporum, is a soil-borne fungal disease, which primarily attacks canola and also other members of the family Brassicaceae.
 The disease can be spread through the movement of soil and seed that contains infested crop debris.
 Once introduced, the microsclerotia (overwintering and resting structures) produced by the fungus can survive many years in soil even in the absence of host plants.
 Therefore, eradication or control efforts should focus on the elimination of these structures in infested areas, and reducing movement of soil from infested to non-infested areas.

 Canola infected with Verticillium longisporum was discovered in Manitoba in 2014.
 This prompted follow up soil surveys by the CFIA in 2015, which did find V. longisporum in Alberta, British Columbia, Manitoba, Ontario, Quebec and Saskatchewan.